Forgot About Dre

-"Forgot About Dre" is a song by American rapper Dr. Dre featuring Eminem.
-Written by Eminem, the collaboration was released on January 22, 2000 as the second single from Dr. Dre's album 2001 (1999).
+"Forgot About Dre" is a song by American rapper and producer Dr. Dre featuring American rapper Eminem.
+It was released on January 29, 2000 as the second single from Dr. Dre's album 2001 (1999).

 Background

 The song is considered a response to diss tracks by Death Row artists on Suge Knight Represents: Chronic 2000, a compilation released by Suge Knight that takes its title from Dre's 1992 album The Chronic.
 The line "Who you think brought you the oldies, Eazy-E's, Ice Cube's, and DOC's, the Snoop D.O.
 Double G's, and the group that said 'Motherfuck the police'?" outlines Dre's importance in the rap world, the theme of the song.
 Dre also mentions how people said he turned to pop music and the criticism that Nas' supergroup The Firm received about The Album, which Dre produced.
 Eminem's verse features the bizarre violence and aggression typical of his "Slim Shady" alter ego.
 In an interview, Kendrick Lamar said this and Six-Two's verse from "Xxplosive" tied for the best verses on 2001.

 Eminem's lyrics were originally supposed to be performed by Snoop Dogg.
 Eminem wrote the lyrics, then recorded himself performing them as “reference vocals” for Snoop.
 Dre liked how it sounded, so he kept Eminem's version in.

 The song samples "The Climb" by No Doubt.